datadryad/dryad-app/documentation/apis/search.md

 Any combination of the following parameters may be used in a search:
 - **q** -- a list of terms to be searched.
-If multiple terms are supplied, all matches will only be returned for items that contain all terms.
+If multiple terms are supplied, matches will only be returned for items that contain all terms.
 Terms may include an `*` at the end to indicate a wildcard.
 A term may be negated to indicate terms that should *not* be present in the results (e.g., `cat -fish`).